NCTAMS PAC Change of Command 2024

-Captain Jaime Hill relieved Captain Michael Salehi as commanding officer, Naval Computer and Telecommunications Area Master Station Pacific (NCTAMS PAC) and as Commander, Task Group 1010.3.
+Captain Jaime Hill relieved Captain Michael Salehi as commanding officer, Naval Computer and Telecommunications Area Master Station Pacific (NCTAMS PAC) and as Commander, Task Group 1010.3, during the Command’s 58th change of command ceremony on Joint Base Pearl Harbor-Hickam, Wahiawa Annex on August 8th, 2024.
+Commodore Kelvin McGhee, Commander, Naval Network Warfare Command (NAVNETWARCOM)/Task Force 1010, served as the presiding officer and guest speaker.

+The ceremony, a time-honored tradition of transferring total responsibility, authority, and accountability from one individual to another, marked the end of a successful tour for Capt.
+Salehi.

+During his remarks, Cdre.
+McGhee emphasized the importance of NCTAMS PAC and the significance of the assured command and control (AC2) mission that it provides, “Without the foundation that you provide, the greater initiatives of the Pacific Fleet of the United States Navy and our nation fail.
+This isn’t hyperbole or exaggeration.
+That is why it is so important what we are doing here today.”

 |Date Taken: